dsherret/dax/README.md

 console.log(finalText); // 1
 ```

-...though it's probably a lot easier to just collect all the text of a command and provide that:
+...though it's probably more straightforward to just collect the output text of a command and provide that:

 ```ts
 // alternatively though, calling `.text()` like so is probably easier